 Tupelo real estate is some of the most expensive in Mississippi, although Tupelo house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Tupelo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tupelo are a mix of both white- and blue-collar jobs.
+Tupelo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tupelo is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tupelo who work in office and administrative support (14.12%), sales jobs (10.96%), and management occupations (8.10%).
+There are especially a lot of people living in Tupelo who work in office and administrative support (13.07%), sales jobs (11.07%), and management occupations (8.17%).

 The most common language spoken in Tupelo is English.
 Other important languages spoken here include Spanish and Arabic.